 - the original price of the ticket, also known as its face value

 - the details of connections the reseller has with either the online facility on which they are selling or the organiser of the event for which the ticket is being sold

-- supply the unique ticket number (UTN) to a buyer if the event organiser specifies one.
+- the unique ticket number (UTN), if the event organiser specifies one.

 You can find out more about how to protect yourself from dodgy ticket selling online in our free guide.

 There are also steps you can take to get a refund from a secondary ticketing site if something goes wrong.